kbs-leipzig/Kbs.IdoWeb.Import/README.md

 ### Förderhinweis
-This WordPress Theme is part of the project museum4punkt0 - Digital Strategies for the Museum of the Future, sub-project [englischer Teilprojektname einfügen, gemäß museum4punkt0-Website].
+This .net core application is part of the project museum4punkt0 - Digital Strategies for the Museum of the Future, sub-project [englischer Teilprojektname einfügen, gemäß museum4punkt0-Website].
 The project museum4punkt0 is funded by the Federal Government Commissioner for Culture and the Media in accordance with a resolution issued by the German